-Text: Go Math & Simple Solutions.
+Text: Go Math & IXL Math.
 Our math series and instruction uses the guidelines from the Common Core Standards to build Kindergarteners’ early math skills.
 Our goal is to set an early foundation for students by strengthening basic skills, which they can then expand upon.
 We focus on counting and identifying numerals from one to one hundred, matching sets of objects to their numerals, greater than, less than, shapes, basic addition, and subtraction concepts.
 We also supplement with other crucial math skills like money, time, graphing and measuring.
+We will use IXL daily to build foundational skills in counting, addition, subtraction, geometry and many more topics.
 We use Smart boards, iPads, games, and many hands on manipulatives to reinforce math lessons.

 Text: Finding God; Our Response To God’s Gifts by Loyola Press.
 Religion is incorporated into daily lessons, and the students work on developing and enhancing Christian behaviors of respect, friendship and responsibility.
 We also attend all-school mass once a month with 5th Grade buddies, as well as all observed Holy Days.
 Each morning, we pray together as a school by doing the Sign of the Cross followed by the Our Father or the Hail Mary.
 We use storybook Bibles to read stories from both the Old and New Testaments, and discuss the teachings of our Lord.

 Our science curriculum is planned around inquiry-based learning.
 We use our current classroom themes to encourage children to ask questions about earth science, life science and physical science.
 We explore various topics such as the five senses, the way things move, living vs. nonliving, space, and the human body.
 Kindergarteners participate in monthly science experiment days, during which parents volunteer their time to help with simple experiments done in small groups.